activeguild/esbuild-plugin-prismjs/README.md

 ## Options

-The plugin option is [babel-plugin-prismjs](https://www.npmjs.com/package/babel-plugin-prismjs) and you can use the same option.
+A plugin option is [babel-plugin-prismjs](https://www.npmjs.com/package/babel-plugin-prismjs) and you can use the same option.

-#### Custom Options
+#### Original Options

 | Property | Type    | Description                          |
 | -------- | ------- | ------------------------------------ |